fourTheorem/slic-watch/README.md

  5. SQS Queues
  6. Step Functions

 Currently, SLIC Watch is available as a Serverless Framework plugin.
+Serverless Framework v2 and v3 are supported.

 ## Getting Started